florence-yuan/personal-website/src/pages/posts/blog/6_why_i_write.md

 layout: ../../../layouts/MarkdownPostLayout.astro
 title: 'Why I Write'
 pubDate: '2025-09-30'
-description: 'What Venus and Frankenstein have to do with us; idolatry and contempt, and an echo chamber of Want that I attempt to escape through writing.'
+description: 'What Venus and Frankenstein have to do with us.
+Or, an echo chamber of idolatry and contempt that I attempt to escape through writing.'
 author: 'Florence Yuan'

 tags: ["personal", "philosophy", "writing", "reflective essay"]